willhunt914/PIDBOX/README.md

     ## Compute new output from the PID according to the systems current value

-    # if the distance is less than 28 cm, then do the code below
-    # then indent all of this
-    if distance > 29:
-        my_servo.angle = 175 #set angle to 175
+    if distance > 29: #if distance sensor is off used to reset ball my_servo.angle = 175 #set angle to 175 time.sleep(0.1)
-        time.sleep(0.1)
     else: